 GST — what you'll pay and what you won't

-For most expats moving with household goods, the Transfer of Residence relief will exempt used personal effects from GST entirely.
-Where GST does apply — typically on new items, commercial goods, or shipments that don't qualify for TOR — it's calculated on the declared customs value of the goods.
+For most expats moving with household goods, TOR relief will exempt used personal effects from GST entirely.
+Where GST does apply — typically on new items, commercial goods, or shipments that don't qualify for TOR — it's calculated on the declared customs value.

-Your freight forwarder will declare the value of your shipment on your behalf.
+Your freight forwarder declares the value of your shipment on your behalf.
 Make sure your inventory and declared values are accurate.
 Customs has the right to inspect and revalue shipments they consider undervalued.

 The documents you need

-Your moving company will handle most of the customs paperwork, but you'll need to provide:
+Your moving company handles most of the customs paperwork, but you'll need to provide:

 - Passport copy and valid visa / Employment Pass / IPA letter